-7.1 Future work
+Future work

 We identified two sample genre classification tasks.
-These particular genre classes could be usefully applied to improve existing systems.
-Applications that utilize genre classification to provide noticeable benefits to the end user must be developed to illustrate that genre classification can be a useful, practical technique that can be used to improve the results of document retrieval systems.
+These particular genre classes could be usefully applied to improve existing information retrieval systems.
+Applications that utilize genre classification to provide noticeable benefits to the end user must be developed to determine whether genre classification can be a useful, practical technique for improving document retrieval systems.

 In building such systems it will be useful to identify additional genres that can improve a users ability to filter documents and reduce the number of documents that are potentially relevant to them.
 An expanded genre taxonomy is needed together with appropriate techniques for automatically identifying genres.
 We found that the techniques that were successful on one genre classification task (subjectivity classification), were less successful on another genre classification task (review classification).
 The ability to achieve good domain transfer is important for genre classifiers.
 The techniques we used did not provide a complete separation of genre and topic.
 Further investigation is needed to determine methods of identifying genre in a topic independent way.
 We also need to refine methods of evaluating domain transfer and determine how to meaningfully compare the performance of different genre classifiers.

 Ideally once a general genre taxonomy is defined we need techniques for automatically constructing genre classifiers within this taxonomy.
-One would hope that there are general techniques that could be used to build all classifiers for all genres within a taxonomy and that these genre classifiers will transfer easily to new subject domains.
+One would hope that there are general techniques that could be used to build all classifiers for all genres within a taxonomy and that these genre classifiers will transfer easily to new topic domains.
 However, our experience has shown that this is difficult and methods for achieving these aims need further investigation.